 It’s a silly example, but let’s look at the expression from the “Add Attachments to Planner from Teams” template:

-We’re using the lessOrEquals function, where we check if a string is less than 255.
-If it is, then we return the string; otherwise, we do some operations to it.
-The point is that you can lest a lot of actions, and that’s fine.
+We’re using the lessOrEquals function to check if a string is less than 255.
+If it is, we return the string; otherwise, we do some operations to it.
+The point is that you can lest many actions, and that’s fine.
 But keep things as readable as possible.

-Finally, it’s important to understand that the string “true” is not a boolean.
+Finally, it’s essential to understand that the string “true” is not a boolean.
 Be especially careful with these cases because if the function will return an error:

 It’s not quite a limitation, but you can only have, in the expression, boolean values.
 Any variation, like “True” or one, will not be accepted, and Power Automate will return an error.
 Also, be careful with the nesting level.
-I’ve tried with 30, and all worked fine, but if you have something over 30 levels, you should simplify the expression before continuing.
+I’ve tried with 30, and all worked fine, but you should simplify the expression if you have something over 30 levels before continuing.
 Finally, remember that you have the Switch Action that could be a valid alternative if you’re comparing values.